-Researchers and experts who are distinguished by their work and specialised knowledge in the fields of education, outreach, museums, and schools are regularly involved in the work of the initiative.
-They help expand the scope of lab.Bode by offering external perspectives, providing fresh ideas, and cultivating a reflected practice.
-Over the course of the programme, the pool of Critical Friends will be expanded to include perspectives that span all topics relevant to the initiative.
+Researchers and experts distinguished by their work and specialised knowledge in the fields of education, outreach, museums, and schools were regularly involved in the work of this initiative.
+They helped to expand the scope of lab.Bode by offering external perspectives, providing fresh ideas and cultivating a reflected practice.
+Over the course of the programme, the pool of Critical Friends was broadened to include perspectives that span all topics relevant to the initiative.

-In the beginning, lab.Bode focused on three core themes central to its work:
+In the beginning, lab.Bode focused on three core themes:

 A. Museum Education as a Critique of Power and Discrimination

-Carmen Mörsch is supporting the project team in developing an art education practice in conjunction with lab.Bode that takes a critical stance towards power structures and discrimination.
-Questions and problems that arise in the context of lab.Bode are examined and discussed jointly by the team in regular consultations.
-The aim is also to support the development and realization of training opportunities for freelance educators, teachers at partner schools, and the lab.Bode team.
-In the spring of 2018, a two-part awareness training was offered to the staff members and freelance employees of lab.Bode (research assistants, workshop leaders, and student assistants), to sensitise them for positions that critically examine discrimination and racism at the interface of art and education.
+For lab.Bode, Mörsch supported the project team in developing an art education practice that took a critical stance towards power structures and discrimination.
+Questions and problems that arose were examined and discussed jointly by the team in regular consultations.
+The aim was also to support the development and realisation of training opportunities for freelance educators, teachers at partner schools and the lab.Bode team.
+In the spring of 2018, a two-part awareness training was offered to staff members and freelancers of lab.Bode (research assistants, workshop leaders and student assistants) to sensitise them to positions that critically examine discrimination and racism at the interface of art and education.

 B. Collaborative Youth Outreach